Australia’s First Mass Shooting In Two Decades Leaves Seven Dead

 “Police are currently responding to what I can only describe as a horrific incident.
 This devastating tragedy will no doubt have a lasting impact on the families concerned, the whole community and, in particular, the local communities in our southwest.”

 This marks the worst mass shooting in Australia in 22 years.
 In 1996, a gunman opened fire at a tourist attraction in the town of Port Arthur, killing 35 people and wounding 22 others.
-Afterwards, Australia enacted some of the toughest gun-control laws in the world, buying back or even confiscating some one million weapons.
+Afterward, Australia enacted some of the toughest gun-control laws in the world, buying back or even confiscating some one million weapons.
 Even U.S. President Barack Obama pointed to the Land Down Under’s gun laws as a model for responsible gun control.

 The laws have been considered a success, with only one “mass shooting” occurring since then – a 2014 murder-suicide in which a farmer shot and killed his wife and his three children before turning the gun on himself.